Hatami5/Rule-Base-Chatbot-using-NLP/README.md

-this is an Rule based chatbot for that i use medical protol text data to make quick response between human and system. to make this projects i performed multiple step: load the dataset preprocess
+this is an Rule based chatbot for that i use medical protocol text data to make quick response between human and system. to make this projects i performed multiple step: load the dataset preprocess